Abdullah-Haider/TrueLayerAssessment/README.md

 # TrueLayer Assessment

 Please find below the instructions to run this application.
-Please also insure that you have put all files in this repository in a folder.
+Please also ensure that you have put all files in this repository in a folder.

 ## Installation

-Please insure before beginning that you have [Docker](https://www.docker.com/products/docker-desktop) installed on your PC/Mac.
+Please ensure before beginning that you have [Docker](https://www.docker.com/products/docker-desktop) installed on your PC/Mac.
 Insure that it is running

 ## Running